MicrosoftDocs/power-platform/power-platform/admin/powerapps-privacy-delete-dsr.md

 Any user with a valid Power Apps license can perform the user operations outlined in this document using the [Power Apps](https://make.powerapps.com) or [PowerShell cmdlets for app creators](./powerapps-powershell.md).

 #### Unmanaged tenant
-If you are a member of an [unmanaged tenant](/azure/active-directory/domains-admin-takeover), meaning that your Microsoft Entra tenant doesn't have a global administrator, then you can follow the steps outlined in this part to remove your own personal data.
-However, since there's no global administrator for your tenant, you must follow the instructions outlined in [Step 13: Delete the user from Microsoft Entra](#step-13-delete-the-user-from-microsoft-entra) to delete your own account from the tenant.
+If you are a member of an [unmanaged tenant](/azure/active-directory/domains-admin-takeover),then you can follow the steps outlined in this part to remove your own personal data.
+You must follow the instructions outlined in [Step 13: Delete the user from Microsoft Entra](#step-13-delete-the-user-from-microsoft-entra) to delete your own account from the tenant.

 In order to determine if you are a member of an unmanaged tenant please follow these steps: